astorDev/nist/websockets/dotnet/article/index.md

 ## Echoing Forever: Keeping the WebSocket

 As you may notice, after we send the echo we interrupt our WebSocket connection.
-Of course, this is not acceptable since it violates the whole purpose of using websockets.
+Of course, this is not acceptable since it violates the whole purpose of using WebSockets.
 Don't worry, we'll fix it right now!

 The simplest way to keep the connection is to loop `while` there's no cancellation requested from the `CancellationToken`.
 Like this: